 When you are in Plymouth, you'll notice that it is more blue-collar than most other communities in America.
 36.43% of Plymouth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Plymouth is a city of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Plymouth who work in office and administrative support (15.49%), sales jobs (14.01%), and food service (10.77%).

-The percentage of adults in Plymouth who are college-educated is close to the national average for all communities of 21.84%: 17.59% of the adults in Plymouth have a bachelor's degree or advanced degree.
+The education level of Plymouth citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.59% of adults 25 and older in Plymouth have a college degree.

 The per capita income in Plymouth in 2022 was $35,046, which is middle income relative to California and the nation.
 This equates to an annual income of $140,184 for a family of four.
 However, Plymouth contains both very wealthy and poor people as well.